-Digital marketing is now replacing traditional marketing, and this era of technology has emphasized a lot on modern ways of business digitalization.
-Since the last decade, digital marketing has been a hot debate among researchers and policymakers.
-However, the literature has still ignored the digital labor and labor skills, which can be critical in the digitalization of marketing and business.
-Therefore, this research has focused on digitalization's broad and trending area and provided significant theoretical, methodological, and practical implications.
-This research has explained the relationship between digital labor activities and social networks with marketing performance in theoretical implications.
+The digital marketing is now replacing the traditional marketing and this era of technology has emphasized a lot on modern ways of business digitalization.
+Since last decade, digital marketing is hot debate among researchers and policy makers but still the literature has ignored the digital labor and digital labor skills which can be critical in digitalization of marketing and business.
+Therefore, this research has focused on broad and trending area of digitalization and provided significant theoretical, methodological and practical implication.
+In terms of theoretical implications, this research has explained the relationship of digital labor activities and social networks with marketing performance.
 Moreover, these relationships were checked with mediating role of innovation.
-Thus, the study has expanded the literature on digital labor activities, social networks, innovation, and marketing performance.
+Thus, the study has expanded the literature on digital labor activities, social networks, innovation and marketing performance.

-Digital marketers are the digital laborers, and innovation in their skills can improve marketing performance.
-Similarly, the study has highlighted that innovation in social networks and digital marketing activities can lead to better marketing performance.
-The research has directed the attention towards an emphasis on digital marketing to eliminate possible errors in traditional marketing.
+The digital marketers are actually the digital labors and innovation in their skills can improve the marketing performance.
+Similarly, the study has highlighted that the innovation in social networks and digital marketing activities can lead to better marketing performance.
+The research has directed the attention towards emphasis on digital marketing to get rid possible errors occur in traditional marketing.
 The stance of this research is unique and different from prior studies as they merely focused on digital marketing (Purwanti, 2021; De Pelsmacker et al., 2018; Islami et al., 2020) and ignored the digitalization of labor or business.
 In addition, the research has highlighted the multiple relationships and contributed a lot in literature to provide theoretical justifications.

-The model developed by the study has included complex and broad variables to address the actual issue of marketing performance comprehensively.
-The study adopted the unique way of analyzing the data collected from freelancers doing digital marketing.
-The questionnaire used for the analysis was adopted from previous studies, and a few questions were changed to align with the research context.
-Further, the study is quantitative and based on the positivism approach.
-Many studies on digital marketing are qualitative, and some empirical studies used the SPSS, but this research has used the AMOS due to the complexity of variables under consideration.
-The researchers can quote the findings of this research as a reference while studying digital marketing or business digitalization.
-Digitalization is essential for every business to survive in this competitive world, and it must include the digitalization of labor to enhance performance.
-Therefore, this research has directed the attention of marketing managers, social media managers, digital marketing, and freelancing experts towards the digitalization of labor, innovation, and social networking.
-In developing like Malaysia, the digitalization of businesses is at an emerging stage, and the study indicated that the digitalization of labor and social networking could enhance the marketing performance of companies.
+The model developed by study has included the complex and broad variables to comprehensively address the actual issue of marketing performance.
+The study adopted the unique way to analyzing the data collected from freelancers doing the digital marketing.
+The questionnaire used for the study was adopted from previous studies and few questions were changed to align with the context of the research.
+Further, the study is quantitative in nature and based on the positivism approach.
+Many studies on digital marketing are qualitative and some empirical studies used the SPSS, but this research has used the AMOS as due to complexity of variables under consideration.
+The researchers can quote the findings of this research as reference while studying the digital marketing or business digitalization.
+The digitalization is essential for every business to survive in this competitive world and it must include the digitalization of labor to enhance the performance.
+Therefore, this research has directed the attention of marketing managers, social media managers, digital marketing and freelancing experts towards the digitalization of labor, innovation and social networking.
+In developing like Malaysia, the digitalization of businesses is at emerging stage and the study indicated that the digitalization of labor and social networking can enhance the marketing performance of businesses.
 Thus, this research can help the managers in making efficient strategies to digitalize their labor.
 The companies lacking in business digitalization can use the services of freelancers for their digital marketing.